TasneemKh1/cleanersupply/README.md

 ```
 ***********************************************

-Header Test Scenario: write test cases for the header section.
+###Header Test Scenario: write test cases for the header section.
+test each link in header and verify the right corresponding page title ,URL and heading
+check img logo in header
+search for keywords and stocks and check suggestions
+check each item in nav
+view one of the nav dropdown

+**********************************
-Footer Test Scenario: write test cases for the footer section.
+###Footer Test Scenario: write test cases for the footer section.
+test each link in footer and verify the right corresponding page title ,URL and heading
+verify signing in for  EXCLUSIVE EMAIL
+check all link for social media
+check region dropdown
+verify leave feedback modal is opened

 ***********************************************
+###Bugs found in the system
+the product status changed from "in the stock" on the quick order page to out of stock in cart
+the Tax does not work as expected
+filters count does not represent the total amount of products